 UPA received gifts in-kind in the form of pharmaceuticals and medical supplies, which are distributed to organizations in the West Bank, Gaza and refugee camps in Jordan and Lebanon.
+These gifts in-kind are valued by an independent appraiser using the Wholesale Acquisition Cost market in the United States.
+For in-kind contributions with no Wholesale Acquisition Cost, the commercially available market for international humanitarian relief was used for valuation.
 These gifts in-kind are recognized as in-kind contributions and expensed in the health and welfare program as in-kind grants in the accompanying financial statements.